hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 ## Code of Conduct

-Members of the Sawtooth community are expected to abide by the [Hyperledger Code of Conduct][hyperledger-coc].
+Members of the Grid community are expected to abide by the [Hyperledger Code of Conduct][hyperledger-coc].
 Violations of this code of conduct by any community member may result in disciplinary action at the discretion of the root team (by unanimous vote, excluding the offending member if applicable).